cassidoo/HTML-CSS-Tutorial/README.md

 Inside `<html>`, there are two elements: `<head>`and `<body>`.
 Contained in `<head></head>`, we will put all kinds of information for the browser that the user doesn't necessarily need to see.
 For now, we just have `<title>`.
 The content of `<title>` will be used for the name of the tab of the browser, and also by search engines.

 On the other side of the planet, we have `<body></body>`.
 Everything visible to the user is contained in these tags.
 Right now, all that consists of is "Hello, World!"
 Let's change that for fun.
-Replace "Hello, World!" with your own text in your favorite HTML editor, and then open the page in the browser.
+Replace "Hello, World!" with your own text in your favorite HTML editor, and then open the page in your browser.
 Neat!

 ###Structuring text

 Let's get juicy.
 We're going to talk about some new tags for structuring your text.
-Because you're not going to want just one kind of text throughout your whole website, right?
+Because you're not going to want just one style of text throughout your whole website, right?

 Check out part2.html in the Structure folder.
 The tags that we'll be talking about here are `<h1>`, `<p>`, `<ul>`, and `<li>`.
 Open the file in the browser to try and understand what the heck is going on.